|Home||Council & Parliament||Parish Council|

 Agenda will be posted on village notice boards at least 3 days prior to meeting.

-Annual Parish meeting will be held on Wednesday 10th May and the Finance meeting will be on 23 November.
+Annual Parish meeting will be held on Wednesday 10th April at 7.30pm and the Finance meeting has been postponed, and will be advised shortly.

 Sutton Bonington Parish Council equality & discrimination policy can be viewed here: